jmesao/accounts-balance/README.md

 # Backend

-Configuration with the support of :
+Configuration with the support of nestjs-cli:
 - Eslint TypeScript and prettier
-- Jest as framework for testing with the support of the vue-cli-service
+- Jest

 ## Installation